VinitSantani/Git-Collaboration-Mini-Project/Git_Commands_and_Terminology.md

 10. **Git Add**: *git add* creates a new connection to a remote repository.
 The "shortname" you provide can later be used instead of the URL when referencing the remote.
 A typical default shortname is "origin": this is used for the remote which your local repository was cloned from.
 11. **Git Remove**: *git remove* disconnects the remote from the local repository.
 Note that this will have no effect on the actual remote repository (i.e. the repository itself is not removed / deleted / etc.).
 12. **Git Rename**: *git rename* renames the remote connection.
+13. **Git Status**: *git status* displays the state of the working directory and the staging area.
+It lets you see which changes have been staged, which haven't, and which files aren't being tracked by Git.
+Status output does not show you any information regarding the committed project history.